 LAGA Classical focuses on the study of the classical guitar.
 We supplement our systematic, conservatory-style curriculum with our unique methodology, ensuring success for visual, aural and kinesthetic learners.
 Our vast library of video lessons is augmented with sheet music, articles, hints and helpful commentaries on technical and artistic matters.
 Our curriculum continues to grow as we add more content regularly.
 LAGA Classical allows you to progress step-by-step, ensuring that you will master each skill before moving on to the next.
-This comprehensive program begins with the basics and ends with virtuoso artistry!
+Our online classical guitar lessons begin with the basics and ends with virtuoso artistry!
 You will find the journey to be exciting and fun, as lessons cover prominent classical guitar pieces, as well as unique solo guitar arrangements of well-known classics.

 We thought you might want to get a brief glimpse of some of the material that is covered in each level, just to whet your appetite for learning the classical guitar.
 Each level has a link to a brief video that will give you an idea of what you will accomplish at each level.
 In no way do the following videos reflect the entire scope of their respective levels–they are merely a sample of what we have to offer.